-In June 2017, we amended our revolving credit facility ("Revolving Credit Facility"), increasing and extending the facility into a \$400.0 million, 5-year revolving credit line expiring in June 2022.
+In June 2017, we amended our revolving credit facility, increasing and extending the facility into a \$400.0 million, 5-year revolving credit line expiring in June 2022 ("the Revolver").
 In connection with the amendment, we repaid the remaining principal on our term loan using cash on hand.
-The Revolving Credit Facility remained undrawn at June 30, 2017, other than for outstanding letters of credit.
+At June 30, 2018, drawings on the Revolver were \$195.0 million and we drew an additional \$45.0 million on the Revolver for our acquisition of Germane in July 2018.

-Subject to the limits contained in our Revolving Credit Facility, we may incur substantial additional debt from time to time to finance working capital, capital expenditures, investments or acquisitions, or for other purposes.
+Subject to the limits contained in the Revolver, we may incur substantial additional debt from time to time to finance working capital, capital expenditures, investments or acquisitions, or for other purposes.
 If we do so, the risks related to our debt could intensify.
 Specifically, our debt could have important consequences to our investors, including the following:

-- making it more difficult for us to satisfy our obligations under our debt instruments, including, without limitation, the Revolving Credit Facility; and if we fail to comply with these requirements, an event of default could result; - limiting our ability to obtain additional financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements; - requiring a substantial portion of our cash flows to be dedicated to debt service payments instead of other purposes, thereby reducing the amount of cash flows available for working capital, capital expenditures, acquisitions and other general corporate purposes; - increasing our vulnerability to general adverse economic and industry conditions; - exposing us to the risk of increased interest rates as certain of our borrowings have variable interest rates, which could increase the cost of servicing our financial instruments and could materially reduce our profitability and cash flows; - limiting our flexibility in planning for and reacting to changes in the industry in which we compete; - · placing us at a disadvantage compared to other, less leveraged competitors; and - increasing our cost of borrowing.
+- making it more difficult for us to satisfy our obligations under our debt instruments, including, without limitation, the Revolver; and if we fail to comply with these requirements, an event of default could result; - limiting our ability to obtain additional financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements;

+- requiring a substantial portion of our cash flows to be dedicated to debt service payments instead of other purposes, thereby reducing the amount of cash flows available for working capital, capital expenditures, acquisitions and other general corporate purposes; - increasing our vulnerability to general adverse economic and industry conditions; - exposing us to the risk of increased interest rates as certain of our borrowings have variable interest rates, which could increase the cost of servicing our financial instruments and could materially reduce our profitability and cash flows; - limiting our flexibility in planning for and reacting to changes in the industry in which we compete; - placing us at a disadvantage compared to other, less leveraged competitors; and - increasing our cost of borrowing.

-In addition, our Revolving Credit Facility contains restrictive covenants that may limit our ability to engage in activities that are in our long term best interest.
+In addition, the Revolver contains restrictive covenants that may limit our ability to engage in activities that are in our long term best interest.
 Our failure to comply with those covenants could result in an event of default which, if not cured or waived, could result in the acceleration of all our debt.
-And, if we were unable to repay the amounts due and payable, the lenders under our Revolving Credit Facility could proceed against the collateral granted to them to secure that indebtedness.
+And, if we were unable to repay the amounts due and payable, the lenders under the Revolver could proceed against the collateral granted to them to secure that indebtedness.

 In addition, increases in interest rates will increase the cost of servicing our financial instruments with exposure to interest rate risk and could materially reduce our profitability and cash flows.
-In December 2015, the U.S. Federal Reserve announced that it would gradually raise short-term interest rates over the next three years, which it has begun.